prikhi/pencil/docs/source/reference/datatypes.rst

 Properties of type Enum can be edited in the context menu of the shape.

 Font
 ----

-Data structure for manipulating font info.
+Data structure for manipulating font information.

 .. class:: Font()

     .. function:: static Font.fromString(s)

-        :param String s:
+        :param string s:
-        :returns: a Font object from its string presentation.
+        :returns: a Font object created from its string presentation.

     .. function:: Font.getPixelHeight()

-        :returns: the font height in pixels;
+        :returns: the font height in pixels.

     .. function:: Font.toString()